dsgrid/dsgrid/docs/source/reference/dataset_formats.rst

 - ``Pivoted``: All dimensions except the pivoted dimension are columns in the table.
 The record IDs of the pivoted dimension are columns in the table.
 Several dsgrid datasets pivot the metric dimension in order to avoid many repeated rows of other dimensions.
-This saves storage space but can make queries more complicated.
+This saves storage space but can make queries more complicated. dsgrid handles that complexity on the back end, but this point can still apply to users that inspect the raw datasets.
 - ``Unpivoted``: The table has one column per dimension (except time, which might have more than one column) and a column called ``value`` that contains the data values.
 This format makes queries simpler.
 It is also good for cases when there is not a sensible dimension to pivot.